Kampen - Room for the river

 Ferry Zalk - Veecaten (near junction 3)

-It could just be the to-and-were wolf from Pluk van de Petteflet.
-Call three times and you will be taken to the other side.
-This age-old pedestrian ferry connection is the only one of the six ferries that were ever in service in the municipality of Kampen.
-In the past it was mainly used for the crossing of children from Veecaten who went to school in Zalk and for churchgoers who went to church in Zalk.
-It still has that last function, by the way.
+It could easily be the back-and-forth wolf from Pluk van de Petteflet.
+Ring three times and you will be taken to the other side.
+This centuries-old foot ferry connection is the only one of the six ferries that once operated in the municipality of Kampen.
+In the past, it was mainly used for the crossing of children from Veecaten who went to school in Zalk and for churchgoers who went to church in Zalk.
+Incidentally, it still has the latter function.

 Sailing times: